 - And folks!

-You’re totally welcome to serve this with a grilled cheese sandwich as a throwback to your youth or top it with some croutons, some crushed red pepper flakes and go to town!
+You're totally welcome to serve this with a grilled cheese sandwich as a throwback to your youth or top it with some croutons and some crushed red pepper flakes and go to town!

-At your next dinner party, you can up the elegance factor with some shrimp as the garnish, some crab or even some lobster!
+At your next dinner party, you can up the elegance factor with this roasted tomato basil soup with some shrimp as the garnish, some crab or even some lobster!